Autostart

 Flag reference

-Section titled “Flag reference”runwisp service install -y, --yes skip the install confirmation (does not skip --purge) --print write the rendered unit to stdout and exit --dry-run print the plan and exit without writing --force overwrite a hand-edited unit --system install /etc/systemd/system/ (Linux, advanced) --binary override the binary path baked into the unit
+Section titled “Flag reference”runwisp service install -y, --yes skip the install confirmation --print write the rendered unit to stdout and exit --dry-run print the plan, run the same checks, and exit without writing --force overwrite a hand-edited unit --local install a per-user unit instead of the system service --binary override the binary path baked into the unit